The Department offers two ambitious graduate programmes in economics at Sciences Po’s School of Research:

 - The top graduates who subsequently pursued a PhD were admitted to the most prestigious PhD programmes, such as those offered by Berkeley, Yale and Duke, as well as Sciences Po's doctoral programme.

 - The Master's in Economics is part of the prestigious European Masters Programme network that includes LSE, Oxford and Bocconi, among others, and is funded by Unicredit, which offers scholarships for top candidates.

 - Its pedagogigal team is international, which reflects the composition of the Department's permanent and associate faculty.

 phd programme in economics

-Students are affiliated with the Department, which provides them with a workspace and the best environment for drafting their dissertation.
+Students are affiliated to the Department, which provides them with a workspace and the best environment for drafting their dissertation.
 A professor from the Department of Economics serves as a primary supervisor to help guide their research.
 Their thesis committee includes additional faculty members.

 Through the program’s seminars, doctoral workshops and research events, doctoral students fully participate in the Department's activities.
 PhD students are in constant contact with the many invited professors.

 A very small number of applicants are admitted, allowing for greater attention and guidance for each student: an individualisation of each student’s path for the success of all.